 How to Season Cast Iron Cookware

-The process is incredibly simple and bit smoky.
+Seasoning or curing cast iron isn’t difficult, but the process does take time and may smoke up your home a bit.
 I recommend that you keep your hood range vent on throughout the entire curing process.
 And open a window, if needed!

 Step 1: Preheat the oven